 - to direct you to content or to provide you with information, products and services which we feel may be of interest to you and your business

-- to perform any contract we are about to enter into or have entered into with you, including notification of changes to our products and services
+- to perform any proposed or signed contract we have entered into with you, including notification of changes to our products and services

 - to participate in any potential corporate activity or transaction that involves us or our assets